State Central Committee

 The State Central Committee (SCC) is the governing body of the Minnesota DFL Party between State Conventions, which occur every two years.
 The central committee meets three to four times a year.
 Its membership includes the State Executive Committee, 50 at-large members, ten elected officials, the chairs and vice-chairs of each senate district, and representatives elected from local party units.
 The State Central Committee operates under the party’s official documents and the State Central Committee Standing Rules.
 For matters not covered by those rules, the State Central Committee is governed by Robert’s Rules of Order.

-Committee members and alternates will receive official notice of the meeting, including Zoom access information, the agenda, and other materials in May.
+Committee members and alternates will receive official notice of the meeting, including location and time, the agenda, and other materials in advance of the meeting.

 The committee’s duties